inab/WfExS-backend/README.md

 optional arguments:
-  -h, --help            show this help message and exit -L LOCALCONFIGFILENAME, --local-config LOCALCONFIGFILENAME
+  -h, --help            show this help message and exit --log-file LOGFILENAME
+                        Store messages in a file instead of using standard error and standard output
+  -q, --quiet           Only show engine warnings and errors -v, --verbose         Show verbose (informational) messages -d, --debug           Show debug messages (use with care, as it can disclose
+                        passphrases and passwords)
+  -L LOCALCONFIGFILENAME, --local-config LOCALCONFIGFILENAME
                         Local installation configuration file --cache-dir CACHEDIR  Caching directory